eclipse-zenoh/zenoh-c/docs/api.rst

 Session configuration
 ---------------------

-A zenoh-net session is configured through a set of :c:type:`ZNProperties`.
+A zenoh-net session is configured through a set of :c:type:`zn_properties_t`.

 Several properties with the same id are accepted.
 If only one property is expected for a given id, then the last property with the id is used.